govau/content-guide/_content-types/video.md

 - language difficulty
 - non-conducive environments, for example a noisy environment or a workplace where the sound disturbs colleagues.

-### Transcripts
+### Provide a transcript

 Add the HTML transcript to the same page as the video.
-Alternatively, link to a separate page from immediately below or beside the video itself.
+Or add a link below or beside the video to a page with the transcript.

-Include all speech content.
+Include all speech content and the speakers' names.

-Include the speakers' names.
-If there is only 1 speaker it’s generally not necessary to include their name, unless their identity is crucial to the content.
+If there is only 1 speaker you can leave out their name, unless their identity is crucial to the content.

-Only include relevant non-verbal information in square brackets.
+Write relevant non-verbal information in square brackets.

 {% include guide_example.liquid
-  title = "writign non-verbal information in transcript" content= "
+  title = "writing non-verbal information in transcript" content= "
 ‘...to get to the other side [laughing].’
 "